mah8050/ESP8266-NTP-time-on-an-OLED-with-WiFi-Manager/README.md

 Get the NTPClient from here: https://github.com/arduino-libraries/NTPClient Get the WeMos OLED drivers frome here: https://github.com/mcauser/Adafruit_SSD1306 or using arduino library manager and get Adafruit SSD1306 Wemos mini oled

+For Battery Voltage monitoring add a 47K and 22K resistor in series between battery+ and battery- and connect mid point to A0 pin